 There is a temperature gradient within the nebula (obviously hottest near the proto-sun) which controls the composition of the condensing material as a function of radius.
 Mercury is anomalously dense, having only very refractory material.
 Venus, Earth, Mars and the asteroids are more similar to one another.
-(Mercury's high density is actually most plausibly explained by removal of the silicate mantle by collision with a large body).
+(Mercury's high density is actually most plausibly explained by removal of much of the silicate mantle by collision with a large body).
 The major planets are very different in composition being largely gaseous.
-Part of the difference could result from chemical separaton caused by intense solar radiation which blew out the more volatile elements to the outer solar system.
+Part of the difference could result from chemical separation caused by intense solar radiation which blew out the more volatile elements to the outer solar system.

-1.3 The chemical composition of the Sun and the Earth.
+3. The chemical composition of the Sun and the Earth

 One reason for looking at the origin of the Solar System is to get an idea of the likely composition of the Earth (the Earth's crust is unrepresentative of the average composition since chemical fractionation occurs during the magmatic processes which form the crust).
 We would therefore like to know the composition of the solar nebula.
 Since nearly all the mass is in the Sun, the abundances of the elements in the Sun should also be representative of the abundances in the nebula.
 Solar abundances are determined by absorption spectroscopy.
 Atoms present at the Sun's surface absorb energy at characteristic wavelengths, leaving dark lines in the light's spectrum.

-Fig. 1.2 Absorption and emission

-In Figure 1.2, we illustrate atomic energy absorption and emission.
-The electron is normally in the lowest energy state (level 1).
-The atom may absorb energy quantum A and be moved to level 4.
-It may then drop back down to level 1 emmitting a photon (B) of the same energy.
-Alternatively, it may drop in two steps as shown by quantum energy jump C followed by drops D and E. If the atom absorbs quantum F, the electron is lost entirely.
-The spectral lines of light from the sun were produced by the elements contained at the sun's surface.
+The spectral lines of light from the sun are produced by the elements contained at the sun's surface.
 We assume that the abundances that we measure near the surface of the Sun are representative of the solar nebula.
-This is a reasonable assumption since nuclear synthesis during the evolution of the Sun should only affect the composition of the deep interior (with the exception of Li, Be and B which are destroyed during hydrogen burning and so are depleted near the Sun's surface).
-The relative abundances of the elements are shown in Fig 1.3.
+This is a reasonable assumption since nuclear synthesis during the evolution of the Sun should only affect the compostion of the deep interior (with the exception of Li, Be and B which are destroyed during hydrogen burning and so are depleted near the Sun's surface).
+The relative abundances of the elements are shown in Fig 1.2.